 The Whaelghinbran forest falls within the UNESCO designated Fundy Biosphere Reserve and is situated within a critical wildlife corridor connecting Fundy National Park with New Brunswick's interior.
 The surrounding Acadian Forest is one of the most ecologically diverse forest types in Canada, as well as one of the most endangered.
 With a moist climate and a historically very low risk of fire, it is ideal for storing carbon and a prime region for focusing climate change resilience efforts.
 The Acadian Forest is recognized by the World Wildlife Fund as “critically endangered,” the highest risk category for extinction.
 Less than 5 percent of the Acadian Forest remains in pre-colonial condition.
 Whaelghinbran's 700+ acres of mature forest will insulate this newly reforested site from many of the vulnerabilities plantations experience when isolated from healthy forest sites.

 The primary goal in reforesting this site is to increase species diversity and promote climate change resilience within a restoration management model.
 Future conditions will see the return of a healthy Acadian Forest ecosystem.
 The secondary objective is to have a restoration site at Whaelghinbran Forest.
 This will be used for demonstration and educational purposes in CFI outreach activities.
 The forest is frequented by groups from the forestry programs at the University of New Brunswick, the Maritime College of Forest Technology, as well as area schools and forestry professional associations.

-A personalized tree certificate to say thanks for your donation.
+A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you updates on our New Brunswick project, so you can track the impact your trees are having on the community and environment.

 Native seedlings will be planted on this previously forested site is to increase species diversity and promote climate change resilience within a restoration management model.
-Future conditions will see the return of a healthy Acadian Forest ecosystem.
+Future conditions will see the return of a healthy Acadian forest ecosystem.